KostasValeckas/PyLongslit/docs/flat.rst

 to do is :ref:`discussed below <spacial_normalization>`.

 The spatial normalization procedure is very similar to the spectral normalization.
-Firstly, a slice-spectrum is taken from the median flat in the spatial direction, and you can crop away any noisy edges.
+First, a slice-spectrum is taken from the median flat in the spatial direction, and you can crop away any noisy edges.
 In the case for the tutorial data GQ1218+0832, the edges with no signal should be cropped away: